 Each year, political, economic, family and demographic reasons prompt many people to leave their country of origin and move to other countries.

 The Immigration Office (IO) is the largest directorate-general within the Federal Public Service Home Affairs (FPS Home Affairs).
-This FPS is responsible for implementing the policy of the Federal Minister of Security and Home Affairs.
+This FPS is responsible for implementing the policy of the Minister of the Interior, Institutional Reform and Democratic Renewal.
 Under the authority of the FPS Home Affairs, the IO specifically ensures the implementation of the Belgian governmental policy on the management of migration flows.

-The IO is headed by Freddy Roosemont, Director General.
-The IO has around 2000 employees, divided between the central services in Brussels, six administrative detention centres (secure centres) and 27 accommodation facilities (alternative to detention for families).
+The IO is headed by Freddy Roosemont, General Director.
+The IO has around 2000 employees, divided between the central services in Brussels, 6 administrative detention centres (secure centres) and 28 accommodation facilities (alternative to detention for families).